AntoniosRaptakis/Forecasting-the-House-prices/README.md

 ## <ins>**Pipeline with pre-processed data**<ins>:

-Let's see how does a model with pre-processed data perform..?
+Let's see how does a model with pre-processed data perform..!
+One could stop at the results above, although it is great to see if a model with pre-processed can perform better.
 I will use the Gradient Boosting and the Extreme Gradient Boosting Regressor via a pipeline and I will check only on the data_imputer dataset.
+In these cases, I will not tune the hyperparameters of the regressor algorithms.
 Specifically:

 - Pipeline with Gradient Boosting: PolynomialFeatures -> StandardScaler -> MinMaxScaler -> Gradient Boosting

 - Pipeline with Extreme Gradient Boosting: PolynomialFeatures -> StandardScaler -> MinMaxScaler -> Extreme Gradient Boosting

+I use the degree=2 for PolynomialFeatures.
+For the algorithms at the last stage of the pipeline I will not tune the hyperparameters.

 **The script:**

 	from sklearn.pipeline import Pipeline